Amal-David/gitbook-downloader/README.md

 2. Open your browser and navigate to `http://localhost:8080`

-3. Enter the URL of a Gitbook documentation site
+3. Enter the URL of a documentation site

 4. Choose to either:
    - View the converted content in your browser